richeyward/richeyward.github.io/content/posts/digitron/mhrd/07-alu_2/index.md

   m2.out -> r.in;
 ```

-Completing this unlocks the COUNTER16B component, and the final phase of building the MHRD CPU is upon us.
+This completes the `COUNTER4B` and unlocks the `COUNTER16B`, which functions similarly but with 16-bit inputs and outputs.

+---

 ## Conclusion

-The ALU is now ready and all the major pieces are completed.
-The last stage of creating the CPU is all that remains.
+With the ALU now fully operational and the counter implemented, the foundational components for the CPU are complete.
+The next phase will involve integrating these components to build the final stages of the MHRD CPU.